Table of Contents

 Ylona Garcia can also be seen with a head full of gorgeous bright-colored hair and pulling it off.

-So, no, skin tone isn’t a measure of whether or not a color will look good on you.
-What does help is matching your undertones.
+So, no, light skin or dark skin tone isn’t a measure of whether or not a color will look good on you.
+What does help is matching your undertones and choosing the right hair and eyebrow color for morena.
+You can even experiment with red hair or other colors if you want to!

 What Makeup Looks Good on Brown Skin?

-Whether it’s mauve, pink, or brown, morenas can pull off all sorts of hues.
-Ayn Bernos is one influencer that regularly posts videos of morena-friendly products.
+Whether it’s mauve, pink, or brown, morena Filipinos can pull off all sorts of hues.
+Ayn Bernos is one influencer who regularly posts videos of products for morena skin tones.

-At Pretty Me Philippines, we believe in empowering all types of Pinay beauty.
+At Pretty Me Philippines, we believe in empowering all types of beauty ideals and Pinay beauty.
 Head over to our website to read more about the best beauty tips and tricks!

 Joey is an AB Psychology graduate of the University of St. La Salle – Bacolod.
 Her life’s passions include writing, film, and spending hours on end binge-watching fashion vloggers on Youtube.